hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/advertisement/facebook/start_posting.md

 - **Actual `src` Code:** To fully test the given code, you need the actual implementations of the classes and functions in `src.endpoints.advertisement.facebook`, `src.webdriver`, and `src.logger`.
 The provided example mocks those components.

-- **Facebook API Interaction:**  If your code interacts with the Facebook API, you will need to adjust the mocks and testing strategy to handle API calls and responses.
+- **Facebook API Interaction:**  If your code interacts with the Facebook API, you will need to adjust the mocks and testing Startegy to handle API calls and responses.

 - **External Dependencies:** If your code depends on other external resources (e.g., files, databases), you need to mock or isolate those dependencies in your tests.